amsrafid/tagger/README.md

 	Able to capture in any attributes value

 	Special Attributes:
+		Attributes given bellow are useful only iff 'foreach' attribute is present.

 	'if' => string
 		Normal if condition.
 Ex: (@i > 2 && (@age == 50 || '@name' == 'HTML')).